bottlerocket-os/bottlerocket/README.md

 #### Top-level settings

-* `settings.timezone`: This doesn't function currently, but is intended to let you set the system timezone, and is specified in [tz database format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-* `settings.hostname`: This lets you override the system hostname retrieved from DHCP.
+* `settings.timezone`, `settings.hostname`: These don't function currently, but are intended to let you override the system timezone or the hostname retrieved from DHCP.
+At the moment they're used as example settings.

 #### Kubernetes settings